MarineEvoEcoLab/EecSeq/Protocol.md

 ---

 ### SAFE STOPPING POINT
-* Resuspend the beads in 7.5 μl 1X A-Tailing Buffer:
+* Resuspend the beads in 7.5 μl 1X A-Tailing Buffer (multiple volumes by number of samples):

 |Component| Volume needed for 1 reaction (1/2 reactions from kit protocol)|
 |---------|--------------------|